Ukraine Relief Campaign

-A day of prayer and fasting
+Day of prayer and fasting for Ukraine.

 Faithfully Persevering